maxshuang/maxshuang.github.io/_posts/2024-10-14-Interview-System-Design0.md

 Similarly, for each expanded service, we define their interaction interfaces, which may use push/pull or RESTful/RPC.
 There is no right or wrong here.

-8.Re-examine this design.
+8.**Re-examine this design**.
 It meets the basic functions, the end-to-end dataflow is clear, and the interface and data schema designs are reasonable and usable.
 Next, let's address how to ensure high availability of the service.

 Ensuring high availability is slightly more critical than performance optimization, so we'll discuss it first.
 Achieving availability and high availability is a priority before considering speed improvements.